Museum Crush talks to Lisa Der Weduwe of the Museum of Youth Culture about their Grown up in Britain project and bold plans for a physical museum

 “They still meet every week on Tuesday,” says Der Weduwe, “we sat in their clubhouse scanning, and it was just really lovely.”

 Now the mission is to build on the collection’s diversity, introduce a wider geographical spread of contributions and travel more widely across the UK to speak to more people by recruiting outreach champions in Leeds, Newcastle, Sunderland, Glasgow, Cardiff and Belfast and work towards opening the physical museum – whatever shape that may take.

 “When we think about what a museum looks like we want to be sure it reflects and represents youth culture and is a place for young people today to go to – so perhaps it will be more like a venue or even a youth club?” ponders Der Weduwe.

 Whatever shape the physical museum eventually takes, a visit to the website of the Museum of Youth Culture should convince you of the value and appeal of these social histories that have the power to resonate with people from all backgrounds and across the generations.

-“We need to help change narratives about young people,” says Der Weduwe.
+“We need to help change narratives about young people,” adds Der Weduwe.
 “We say it’s about ‘preserving to inspire’, it’s about preserving the past to inspire future generations and make people realise their story is important.